jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Phishing, Misuse, or simply an Error, people continue to play a very large role in incidents and breaches alike.

+Figure 8\.
+Misconfiguration over time in breaches

+Figure 9\.
+The human element in breaches (n\=4,110\) Each glyph represents 25 breaches.

-2022 DBIRSummary of findings
+2022 DBIR Summary of findings

+8

+2
 Results and Analysis
 Results
 and Analysis
-2

 2008

+2022

 2008
-2022
-10

 Results
 and Analysis:
 Introduction

 Welcome to the DBIR 15\-year reunion!
 Please grab a name tag, find some familiar faces, and reminisce about the good ole days back in 2008\.
-Now, lets catch everyone up on how weve changed over the years.
+Now, let’s catch everyone up on how we’ve changed over the years.

 A picture may tell a thousand words, but so will a good figure.
 The charts we use in our report are the result of numerous iterative attempts to convey both the main story of the data, as well as the main constraints, which is a tricky1 proposition.
-Our dataset comes to us in a variety of formats and represents many different contributorseach of which come complete with their own particular nuances and biases.
-We realize that our data is not a pure sample of the world of breaches and incidents (because such a thing does not exist).
+Our dataset comes to us in a variety of formats and represents many different contributors—each of which come complete with their own particular nuances and biases.
+We realize that our data is not a ‘pure sample’ of the world of breaches and incidents (because such a thing does not exist).
 Nevertheless, we can still extract meaningful analysis.

 You may already be familiar with the charts such as Figure 10 we used in the original DBIR, and while these bar charts are an excellent means of allowing for easy comparisons between a small set of things, they can also sometimes hide important information in their percentages.
-Therefore, in an effort to be more transparent with our readers regarding the level of ambiguity or uncertainty in our data, over time we have transitioned to slanted bar charts such as Figure 11, which captures both the comparison between the things and the range of values for those based on the confidence we have in the data.
-Weve also applied the same notion to our line charts, instead of representing trends as singular lines based on the average, we plot a collection of lines within our confidence interval.
-The good news is that you can still convey the core message of things change but also provide an honest illustration of these are the possible representations of those changes.
+Therefore, in an effort to be more transparent with our readers regarding the level of ambiguity or uncertainty in our data, over time we have transitioned to slanted bar charts such as Figure 11, which captures both the comparison between the “things” and the range of values for those based on the confidence we have in the data.
+We’ve also applied the same notion to our line charts, instead of representing trends as singular lines based on the average, we plot a collection of lines within our confidence interval.
+The good news is that you can still convey the core message of “things change” but also provide an honest illustration of “these are the possible representations of those changes.”

-After 15 years of this data breach journey, we find ourselves reminiscing about all the deadlines, failed cover ideas, and heated arguments that we encountered alongthe way.
-However, maybe the real treasure of our journey wasnt all the fame, mega yachts, book deals and data breach analysis, but the friends we made over the years.
+After 15 years of this data breach journey, we find ourselves reminiscing about all the deadlines, failed cover ideas, and heated arguments that we encountered along the way.
+However, maybe the real treasure of our journey wasn’t all the fame, mega yachts, book deals and data breach analysis, but the friends we made over the years.
 Initially this report was based solely on Verizon data, but since then we have been joined by 87 partners and collaborators from across the globe who make this report possible.
 Due in large part to them, we have collected and analyzed in total over 914,547 incidents, 234,638 breaches and 8\.9 TBs of cybersecurity data, to bring our readers the best possible analysis and results.
 Truly, we stand on the shoulders of giants.
-Without further ado, lets take a dive into the analysis.
+Without further ado, let’s take a dive into the analysis.

-1Its not just rhymes that are tricky to rock.
+1 It’s not just rhymes that are tricky to rock.

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-11
+10

-Actor Friends
+Actor – Friends
 in low places

 Figure 10\.
-Sources of Data Breaches (2008 DBIR Figure 3\) Figure 11\.
+Sources of Data Breaches (2008 DBIR Figure 3\)

+Figure 11\.
 Actors in breaches (n\=5,146\)

+Our findings indicate that data compromises are considerably more likely to result from external attacks than from any other source.
+Nearly three out of four cases yielded evidence pointing outside the victim organization.
+In keeping with other studies revealing risks inherent to the extended enterprise, business partners were involved in 39 percent of the data breaches handled by our investigators.
+Internal sources accounted for the fewest number of incidents (18 percent), trailing those of external origin by a ratio of four to one.

+The relative infrequency of data breaches attributed to insiders may be surprising to some.
+It is widely believed and commonly reported that insider incidents outnumber those caused by other sources.
+While certainly true for the broad range of security incidents, our caseload showed otherwise for incidents resulting in data compromise.
+This finding, of course, should be considered in light of the fact that insiders are adept at keeping their activities secret.
+(2008 DBIR)

-Some things havent changed since we first began publishing this report back in 2008 (For those of you who need context, the original iPhone had
+Some things haven’t changed since we first began publishing this report back in 2008 (For those of you who need context, the original iPhone had